A characterization of simultaneous optimization, majorization, and (bi)submodular polyhedra: Majorization and -majorization

-With regard to Schur-convex functions, note that for any $b \in \mathbb{R}^n$ a least $(1,b)$-majorized element of some set $C \subseteq \mathbb{R}^n$ also minimizes $\Phi(x + b)$ over $C$ for any choice of Schur-convex function $\Phi$.
+Finally, we note that for any $b \in \mathbb{R}^n$ a least $(1,b)$-majorized element of some set $C \subseteq \mathbb{R}^n$ also minimizes $\Phi(x + b)$ over $C$ for any choice of Schur-convex function $\Phi$.
 Analogously, a least weakly $(1,b)$-sub- or $(1,b)$-supermajorized element or least weakly absolutely $(1,b)$-majorized element of $C$ minimizes $\Phi(x + b)$ for any choice of non-decreasing, non-increasing, or monotonically even Schur-convex function $\Phi$, respectively.